BrysonKagy/BrysonKagy.github.io/research.md

 ### Workshops
+ICERM semester program- “Theory, Methods, and Applications of Quantitative Phylogenomics”, Fall 2024

 IMSI Long Program- Algebraic Statistics and Our Changing World.
 Chicago,  Fall 2023

 Joint MSRI-BIRS Graduate Summer School - Sums of Squares Method in Geometry, Combinatorics and Optimization.
 (BIRS) Kelowna, Canada, Summer 2022

 ### Presentations

+2024 Graduate Student Meeting in Applied Algebra and Combinatorics, Poster: "A Description of the Polyhedral Geometry of Equidistant Phylogenetic Networks"

+2024 Graduate Students Combinatorics Conference, Talk: "A Description of the Polyhedral Geometry of Equidistant Phylogenetic Networks"

+2024 Graduate Recruitment Weekend , Talk: "A Description of the Polyhedral Geometry of Equidistant Phylogenetic Networks"

+2024 Joint Mathematics Meeting, Talk: "A Description of the Polyhedral Geometry of Equidistant Phylogenetic Networks"

 2023  Meeting on Applied Algebraic Geometry, Poster "Equidistant Circular Rooted Split Network Space"

 2019 Joint Mathematics Meeting, Poster “Fair Division for Drawing Legislative Districts”